Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Exact Solution in Laplace Space

 \subsection{Physical Picture and Assumptions}

 We begin by outlining the physical scenario and the key assumptions underlying our derivation.
-The propagation of neutrinos through turbulent matter in core-collapse supernovae involves multiple scales: \begin{itemize} \item {Microscopic scale} ($\sim 10^{-12}$ cm): Neutrino flavor oscillations governed by quantum mechanics. \item {Turbulence inertial range} ($10^2$--$10^6$ cm): Compressible hydrodynamic turbulence with power-law scaling \cite{1995tlan.book.....F}. \item {Supernova scale} ($\sim 10^8$ cm): Overall system size. \end{itemize}
+The propagation of neutrinos through turbulent matter in core-collapse supernovae involves multiple scales:(a){Microscopic scale} ($\sim 10^{-12}$ cm): Neutrino flavor oscillations governed by quantum mechanics. (b){Turbulence inertial range} ($10^2$--$10^6$ cm): Compressible hydrodynamic turbulence with power-law scaling \cite{1995tlan.book.....F}. and (c) {Supernova scale} ($\sim 10^8$ cm): Overall system size.

 Our analysis bridges these scales through the following well-justified approximations:

 .
 We assume the turbulent density fluctuations $\delta n_e(\mathbf{x}, t)$ form a Gaussian random field.

 .
 We assume statistical homogeneity (translation invariance), isotropy (rotation invariance), and stationarity (time translation invariance).
 These are standard assumptions in power-law turbulence theory and are reasonable for fully developed turbulence far from boundaries.